 Electric vehicles can bring about a meaningful reduction in greenhouse gas emissions.
-HB 2510, authorizing commercial tenants to install electric vehicle charging stations, eliminates red tape to make ownership easier.
+HB 2510 authorized commercial tenants to install electric vehicle charging stations, eliminating red tape to make ownership easier.

 SB 339 Caps Biomass for State Renewable Portfolio Standard

-SB 339 caps electricity generated by any single biomass cogeneration facility that may be used to meet Oregon’s small-scale renewable energy project requirement.
-It ensures that the state’s 8% small-scale renewable energy requirement is met with a diverse set of resources.
+SB 339 capped electricity generated by any single biomass co-generation facility being used to meet Oregon’s small-scale renewable energy project requirement.
+It ensured that the state’s 8% small-scale renewable energy requirement is met with a diverse set of resources.

 SB 1547 Coal Transition and Clean Electricity Plan